-TID is in the process of deploying a weather station in the Diablo Grande region.
-This weather station will be the first of several TID will be deploying in our service territory.
+TID is in the process of deploying multiple weather stations in the Diablo Grande region.

 The deployment of additional weather stations will further enhance TID's data driven decision making.
+TID staff will be working to acquire the needed easements to install these weather stations.